Social Security Disability Benefits

 Applying for SSDI and SSI can be complicated.
 According to nearly decade-old data* from the U.S. Social Security Administration:

-- Less then 30 percent of initial disabled-worker applications were approved, on average.
+- Less than 30 percent of initial disabled-worker applications were approved, on average.

 - The percentage of applicants awarded at the reconsideration rates averaged between 3 percent and 13 percent.